 Thirdly we can support alternative publishing initiatives such as SPARC.
 As we have discussed above, traditional hard-copy publishing in peer-reviewed journals is deeply entrenched because of institutional and personal interests in the scholarly community.
 These initiatives can however be held up as alternatives, even if there is little chance that in themselves they will become rivals to traditional publishing.
-As Guédon remarks, pitting SPARC against the big publishers is like pitting David against Goliath; in my view there is the added disadvantage that Goliath has chosen a stone-free field of battle.
+As Guédon remarks, pitting SPARC against the big publishers is like pitting David against Goliath, but with the added disadvantage that Goliath has chosen a stone-free field of battle.

-Finally, we can involve our users more.
+Fourthly we can involve our users more.
 Many of the current and historical problems are exacerbated by divorcing the user from payment for information.
-I do not suggest that the user should be made to pay, rather that the economic consequences of their demands should be made clear to them.
+I do not suggest that the user should be made to pay, rather that the economic consequences of their demand should be made clear to them.
 We can involve them more in the procurement cycle outlined above: how many consortia or individual libraries consult the end-user about the specification or include them in contract management?
+Furthermore, electronic publishing allows procurement decisions at a greater level of granularity - the individual article or chapter.
+As I have suggested elsewhere, can we not devolve such decision making to the end user rather than retaining it ourselves?8